dralquinta/django-k8-sample/README.md

 ![](./img/nginx_static.png)

-# Collect Statics
+# Statics

 All static code should be stored under [web/staticfiles](web/staticfiles).

 Statics are being uploaded in an S3 bucket inside OCI.
 This can be done locally by running:
 ```
-python manage.py collectstatics
+python manage.py collectstatic
 ```
-The statics are also uploaded on every pull request through github actions.
+All static files are also uploaded to the bucket on every pull request through github actions.

-Edit [django_k8s/cdn/conf.py](/web/django_k8s/cdn/conf.py) to configure the location in which the static files will be stored.
-The file should include the following variables:
+Edit [django_k8s/cdn/conf.py](/web/django_k8s/cdn/conf.py) to configure the location of the S3 bucket in which the static files will be stored.
+The config file should include the following variables:

 ```
 AWS_ACCESS_KEY_ID=os.environ.get("AWS_ACCESS_KEY_ID")
 AWS_SECRET_ACCESS_KEY=os.environ.get("AWS_SECRET_ACCESS_KEY")